EpicEric/pony-mqtt/README.md

 Pony MQTT is currently under pre-alpha development.
 Revisions are greatly appreciated, since this library likely contains major programming errors and bugs.

+### Available features

+* Support for MQTT versions 3.1 and 3.1.1 through TCP.
+* Authentication.
+* QoS for publish, subscribe, unsubscribe.

 ### Pending features

+* Will support.
-* MQTTv31 support.
+* Retain support.
-* Identify potential bugs.
 * Evaluate if any refactoring is necessary.

 ### Planned features

-* Auto-retry connection on socket errors if `retry_connection` is set.
+* Auto-retry connection on socket or protocol errors if `retry_connection` is set.
 * Auto-retry connection with older protocol version upon receiving "invalid version" CONNACK error code.
 * Improve documentation.
 * Notify tests.